- About Our Department

 - Faculty Directory

-The discipline of English includes literary studies (including film as literature), composition and rhetoric, creative writing, and English education.
+The discipline of English includes literary studies, composition and rhetoric, creative writing, and English education.
 A degree in English is ideal for students who want to pursue a professional career in management and administration, sales and marketing, writing and editing, research and investigation, human resources and public relations.
 A degree in English Education is ideal for those who want to pursue a career in teaching middle and high school students.

 The discipline of technical communication focuses on the study of visual, written, and spoken communication in a wide variety of professions.
 It enables people to use technology effectively, to understand technology, and to make effective decisions about real-world problems.
 A degree in technical communication is ideal for students interested in web design and usability, technical writing and editing, online help development, content development, managing documentation, and information architecture.